Yuvalakshmii/HarmonyAI/README.md

-🌸 Harmony AI — Emotional Mediator for Healthy Relationships
+## 🌸 Harmony AI — Emotional Mediator for Healthy Relationships

 A full-stack AI system for emotion understanding, partner insights, and supportive guidance.

-📌 Overview
+## 📌 Overview

-Harmony AI is a modern emotional-intelligence web application designed to help individuals and couples understand their emotional states and improve communication through AI-guided insights.
+- Harmony AI is a modern emotional-intelligence web application designed to help individuals and couples understand their emotional states and improve communication through AI-guided insights.

-It detects emotions using a Bi-LSTM + TF-IDF classifier, generates empathetic recommendations using an LLM (Ollama), and stores complete conversation history securely in Firebase Firestore.
+- It detects emotions using a Bi-LSTM + TF-IDF classifier, generates empathetic recommendations using an LLM (Ollama), and stores complete conversation history securely in Firebase Firestore.

-A unique ✨ Blend Mode provides mutual emotional insights by connecting two partner accounts.
+- A unique ✨ Blend Mode provides mutual emotional insights by connecting two partner accounts.

-This project integrates:
-✅ Machine Learning
-✅ Natural Language Processing
-✅ Full-Stack Web Development
-✅ LLM-powered recommendation system
-✅ Firebase-based data persistence

 # 📸 RESULTS